 I started taking Taurine, but I am not sure what the effects are :) It is somewhat similar as GABA, but I have the impression that I can tolerate it better.

 I also started taking Tryptophan, which is a precursor to Serotonin.
 I was a bit worried about psychotic symptoms, but it turns out it is not causing them.

 All together I am not in need of anti-psychotic medication anymore while also experiencing less psychotic symptoms.
 Profit :)

 Update December 2020

 Some things came together in an unfortunate way.
-With the supplements that should decrease histamine I moved to once a week instead of twice to lower the risk of overdosing it.
 In the course of a few weeks I did build up some psychotic symptoms.
 I think it was also caused by tryptophan/serotonin and melatonin, which can cause hallucinations.
-Back to twice a week and without tryptophan and melatonin things went back to normal again.
-In hindsight I did not notice and added value with tryptophan and melatonin, not in increasing them or after stopping them.
+Without tryptophan and melatonin things went back to normal again.
+In hindsight I did not notice any added value with tryptophan and melatonin, not in increasing them or after stopping them.

 Update November 2021

 For more than a year I hardly used any anti-psychotics.
 Since a few weeks I am back on the very minimal dose of ½mg Orap per day, together with 5mg Cetirizine.
 This is to be a bit more at ease when there is more noise and stress in my life.

 There were a few weeks over the course of the last 14 months that I did need anti-psychotics, and I found it better to have a continuous light dose.

 I didn’t experience any merits in taking Taurine.
 The same counted for CBD-oil, it is possible that it has more effect on sleep and against pain.